-Shab-e-Barat is highly celebrated among Muslims especially in Pakistan, India, Bangladesh, Malaysia, Indonesia, and Maldives.
+Shab-e-Barat is highly celebrated among Muslims, especially in Pakistan, India, Bangladesh, Malaysia, Indonesia, and the Maldives.

 As momentarily as the 7th month of the Islamic calendar Rajab finishes, the 8th month of the lunar calendar starts, this month is denoted as Shabaan.
 The significance lies with the 15th evening of Shaban, which in the Arab world is identified as Laila-tul-Bara’ah or Laila-tul-nisfe-min-Shaban.
 In the sub-continent, mainly India and Pakistan, the night we call is Shab-e-Barat.